degaart/firefox-user-installer/Readme.md

 # firefox-user-installer

-Automatically install an autoupdatable firefox on debian.
+A debian package to automatically install the latest firefox on debian.
+With autoupdate support.

 ## Details